junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam hums, agreeing.

 Dean eyes him.
 "How do you feel?
 Controlling the Devil?
 That doesn't have any...
 I don't know, side effect?
-Fine prints?"
+Fine prints?
+Back fire?"

 "No," Sam says, thinking for a second.
 "It feels amazing.
-I mean, I've never thought about it's even possible.
+I mean, I've never thought it's even possible.
 But that thing back there, telling him to shut up and he has to obey?
 Yeah, the best thing I've felt since ten years ago -- I wasn't afraid of him anymore."

 "Okay, great."
 Dean exhales in relief.
 "But just to be safe, let's not use that too often, maybe?
 We still don't know how Crowley did it, just in case something bite our ass again.
 Oh, and... don't forget the book said he has to *willingly* give up his 'light' to save all the angels.
 We still have to figure that out.
 You can't really force a self-sacrifice."